espressif/esp-idf/docs/en/get-started/windows-setup.rst

 Launching ESP-IDF Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At the end of the installation process you can check out option ``Run ESP-IDF PowerShell Environment`` or ``Run ESP-IDF Command Prompt (cmd.exe)``.
-The installer will launch ESP-IDF environment in selected prompt.
+The installer launches ESP-IDF environment in selected prompt.

 ``Run ESP-IDF PowerShell Environment``: